FoxShell/kodnet/README.md

 - Multithread support
 - Include visual .NET controls within your VisualFoxPro forms and access your members like any other .NET class.
 - Support for adding/deleting .NET event handlers (delegates)
-- Great performance in method calls, properties, because internally it doesn't use Reflection but uses CallSite (the methodology it uses internally dynamic in C#)
+- Great performance in method calls, properties, because internally it doesn't use Reflection but uses CallSite (logic use by ```dynamic```keyword in C#)

 # Advantages over wwDotnetBridge